Woman entrepreneur over 50 having authentic sales conversation in coffee shop setting demonstrating genuine relationship-building approach to business

 What if I'm not comfortable talking about money and pricing?

 Practice your pricing conversations until they feel natural.
 Write out your prices and packages beforehand so you're not making them up on the spot.
-Remember that confident pricing shows you value your own expertise.
+Remember that confident pricing shows you value your expertise.
 If you can't talk confidently about your value, why should they believe in it?

 How do I handle objections without being pushy?

 Don't handle objections, explore them.
 When someone raises a concern, get curious about it.
 Ask what specifically worries them.
 Share relevant experience if you have it.
-Sometimes objections are really requests for more information or reassurance.
+Sometimes objections are requests for more information or reassurance.

 What if someone says they need to think about it?